port-labs/port-docs/docs/exporters/k8s-exporter/configuration.md

 ## How to configure the Kubernetes Exporter?

-You can override values in `helm install` command, with either the `--set` flag or the `--set-file` flag to set individual values from a file:
+When installing the K8s exporter, you can override values in the `helm install` command, either with the `--set` flag to specify values directly, or the `--set-file` flag to set individual values from a file:

     helm install my-port-k8s-exporter port-labs/port-k8s-exporter \
         --create-namespace --namespace port-k8s-exporter \